-Art Fund and Tate members
+Offer for Art Fund and Tate members

 Free short viewings

-Every day (Monday - Friday) short escorted visits to the installation will take place at 11.30am and 2.15pm for those not visiting as regular sightseers.
+Every day (Monday - Friday) short visits to view the installations are possible at 11.30am and 2.15pm for those not visiting as regular sightseers.
 Please arrive at the main west entrance and request this.

 Press & Media

 Members of the press are advised to view the work during one of the short viewings, detailed above.
 No photography of filming will be permitted.
 No special access will be granted unless pre-arranged through Bolton & Quinn - please contact Jess Baggaley on 0207 221 5000.